An efficient and flexible approach for computing rovibrational polaritons from first principles: Theoretical foundations

-where $\hat{H}_{{\rm rovib}}$ is the field-free rovibrational Hamiltonian utilizing the unperturbed electronic potential energy surface (PES).
-For the sake of simplicity, we omit the terms with $g^3$ and $g^4$ below (for the H$_2$O molecule and cavity parameters investigated in this work, it was numerically tested that these terms are in fact negligible).
+where $\hat{H}_{{\rm rovib}}$ is the field-free rovibrational Hamiltonian utilizing the unperturbed electronic PES.
+For the sake of simplicity, from now on we omit the terms with $g^3$ and $g^4$ (for the H$_2$O molecule and cavity parameters investigated in this work, it was numerically tested that these terms are in fact negligible).
+The cavity mode is assumed to be the one with the lowest photon energy, including additional overtones is expected not to affect the numerical results presented below.
+Extending the presented approach with further cavity modes is in principle straightforward, and could become important, for example if different modes are resonant with different (ro)vibrational excitations, but this is beyond the scope of this proof-of-concept work.
 To describe the rovibropolaritonic system, the $\vert N\rangle \vert \Psi^{nJM}\rangle$ direct-product functions provide a complete basis, where the $\vert\Psi^{nJM}\rangle$ field-free rovibrational eigenstates satisfy

 $J$ and $M$ are the rotational angular momentum and its projection onto the space-fixed z-axis, respectively, $n$ is all other quantum numbers uniquely defining the rovibrational states, and $\vert N\rangle$ is a photon number state of the cavity radiation.
 The matrix representation of Eq. (\ref{eq:hamiltonian_full_2}) using the field-free rovibrational eigenstates $\vert\Psi^{nJM}\rangle$ as molecular basis functions can be expressed conveniently by using the spherical basis representation of the molecular dipole and polarizability, which are obtained from the Cartesian representation as \cite{88Zare} $\mu^{(1,0)}=\mu_3$, $\mu^{(1,\pm1)}=\frac{1}{\sqrt{2}}(\mp \mu_1-i\mu_2)$, $\alpha^{(0)}=-\frac{1}{\sqrt{3}}(\alpha_{11}+\alpha_{22}+\alpha_{33})$, $\alpha^{(2,\pm 2)}=\frac{1}{2}[\alpha_{11}-\alpha_{22}\pm i (\alpha_{12}+\alpha_{21})]$, $\alpha^{(2,\pm 1)}=\frac{1}{2}[\mp(\alpha_{13}+\alpha_{31})-i(\alpha_{23}+\alpha_{32})]$, and $\alpha^{(2,0)}=\frac{1}{\sqrt{6}}(2\alpha_{33}-\alpha_{22}-\alpha_{11})$.
 Assuming the cavity electric field to be polarized along the lab-fixed z-axis, $\mathbf{e}=(0,0,1)$, one obtains matrix elements of the following form